yegct/openscad_projects/birdhouse_simple/README.md

 Consider printing `birdhouse_screw_test.stl` to ensure you'll be able to screw together your final result.
 If that doesn't work, you can tweak the settings in the OpenSCAD design file.

 Using your filament of choice (likely, PETg), print each of the three corresponding `STL` files.
 For example, `birdhouse_chickadee_roof.stl`, `birdhouse_chickadee_body.stl`, and `birdhouse_chickadee_attachment.stl`.
 I used a layer height of 20 and cubic subdivision for infill, 25% for the attachment and 20% for the other two files.

+If you are printing a perch, attach it to the body using gorilla glue or similar polyurethane glue.

 Attach the roof to the body using three M5x20 screws.